EpistasisLab/tpot/docs_sources/using.md

 <tr>
 <td>TPOT sparse</td>
-<td>TPOT uses a configuration dictionary with a one-hot-encoder and the operators normally included in TPOT that also support sparse matrices.
+<td>TPOT uses a configuration dictionary with a one-hot encoder and the operators normally included in TPOT that also support sparse matrices.
 <br /><br />
 This configuration works for both the TPOTClassifier and TPOTRegressor.</td>
 <td align="center"><a href="https://github.com/rhiever/tpot/blob/master/tpot/config/classifier_sparse.py">Classification</a>